datadesk/python-documentcloud/sphinx/documents.rst

     Returns a URL containing the binary data for document's original PDF file.

+.. attribute:: document_obj.published_url

+    Returns an URL outside of documentcloud.org where this document has been published.

+.. attribute:: document_obj.related_article

+    Returns an URL for a news story related to this document.

 .. attribute:: document_obj.sections

     A list of the sections earmarked in the text by a user.
 The data are modeled by their own Python class, defined in the :ref:`sections` section.